trixi-framework/Trixi.jl/docs/src/development.md

    TagBot manually.
 7. When a new version of Trixi was released, check whether the `[compat]` entries in `test/Project.toml` in Trixi2Vtk/Trixi2Img should be updated.
+   When a new version of Trixi2Vtk/Trixi2Img was released, check whether the `[compat]` entries in `docs/Project.toml` in Trixi should be updated.

+   These entries will also be checked regularly by CompatHelper (once a day).
+Hence, if everything was released correctly, you should only need to do these checks manually if new minor versions with changes in the docs of Trixi2Vtk/Trixi2Img were released but no new version of Trixi was released afterwards.